backdrop-contrib/fivestar/README.txt

 Visitors will not be rating the comments themselves.
 Fivestar does not allow for the rating of comments.

-1) If it's not already enabled, turn on comment module at Administer -> Site Building -> Modules.
+1) If it's not already enabled, turn on the comment module at Administer -> Modules.

-2) Visit the content type you want to enable reviews, such as Administer -> Content Management -> Content Types -> Story, and select an option under the "Comment widget" section.
+2) Visit the content type you want to enable reviews, such as Administer -> Structure -> Content Types -> Article, and select an option under the "Comment widget" section.

 Configuration as a CCK field / Advanced Rating
 ----------------------------------------------